xLPMG/tsunami_lab/docs/source/files/categories/usage.rst

      - string array
      - see below

-You may provide a **bathymetryFilePath** to read bathymetry data from a file.
+You may provide a **bathymetry** file path to read bathymetry data from a file.

 In a bathymetry file, you need to specify the dimensions first.